Frequently Asked Questions

 Question: Which programming languages do you teach?

 Answer: We primarily focus on three programming languages: C++, Java, and Python.
 These languages are widely used in the IT industry (see, for example, the TIOBE Index).
 All of our graduates are expected to be proficient in C++.
-Our Computer Science and Data Science graduates are also expected to be proficient in Java.
+Our Computer Science, Data Science, and Software Engineering graduates are also expected to be proficient in Java.
 Finally, our graduates have varying levels of Python expertise, with the Data Science graduates typically being the most skilled in the language.

 Back to the top